mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 ## Easing back into work

+I don't have feelings of anxiety about never being able to get work done again.

+- He's sleeping better at night.
+For the first two months, he could only sleep for two to three hour stretches, now he can do four to six.
+And instead of needing up to 90 minutes to get him back to sleep, he usually finishes eating and gets back to bed in about 30 minutes.
+- More help from family
+- Guaranteed work time
+  I generally work for a couple of hours each day with my son sleeping on my chest, and then I can work another hour or two when my

 One new change is that my wife offered to

 ## Am I over-investing in blog posts?